marcocipriani1/ewokd-ds/README.md

 - Add your Discord bot token to a `.env` file or configuration file as required by the code.
 - Add your Discord user ID and the server port.
 - An `.env-example` file is provided to guide you.

-> ⚠️ The `install.sh` script is not functional yet — manual installation is required for now.

 ---